Suk-Be/fullstack-homepage/backend/README.md

 });
 ```

-#### What are invokable controllers?
+#### What are invocable controllers?

-Laravel Invokable Controllers: Simplify Route Handling for Faster Development
+Laravel Invocable Controllers: Simplify Route Handling for Faster Development

-Invokable controllers are a special type of controller in Laravel that allow you to define a single \_\_invoke() method to handle a route instead of defining multiple action methods.
+Invocable controllers are a special type of controller in Laravel that allow you to define a single \_\_invoke() method to handle a route instead of defining multiple action methods.

 In Laravel, a controller is a PHP class that handles HTTP requests and manages the application's response.
-An invokable controller is a special type of controller in Laravel that allows you to define a single \_\_invoke() the method instead of defining multiple action methods like index(), store(), show() etc.
+An invocable controller is a special type of controller in Laravel that allows you to define a single \_\_invoke() the method instead of defining multiple action methods like index(), store(), show() etc.

-To create an invokable controller, you need to define a class with a \_\_invoke() method.
+To create an invocable controller, you need to define a class with a \_\_invoke() method.
 Here's an example:

 ```php
 class ExampleController extends Controller